CrowdStrike/aws-ssm-distributor/deployment-guides/published-distributor-package.md

 ## Example Targeting

-AWS has a few ways for you to target hosts for an assocation.
+AWS has a few ways for you to target hosts for an association.
 See the [Targeting documentation](https://docs.aws.amazon.com/systems-manager/latest/userguide/running-automations-map-targets.html) for more information.

-How you target your hosts will depend on your environment and your needs, but since our assosiations are OS specific you will want to make sure only Windows hosts are being targeted for your windows assocation and only Linux hosts are being targeted for your linux assocation.
+How you target your hosts will depend on your environment and your needs, but since our associations are OS specific you will want to make sure only Windows hosts are being targeted for your windows association and only Linux hosts are being targeted for your linux association.

 ### Using Resource Groups